 Volver isn’t the only Spanish verb with multiple meanings

-Like Volver, there are many Spanish verbs native Spanish speakers use in conversational Spanish that simply quite of go untaught in the classroom.
+Like Volver, there are many Spanish verbs native Spanish speakers use in conversational Spanish that have many uses you weren’t taught, and even worse, there are many Spanish verbs you haven’t been exposed to at all.

 That’s why I created All About Spanish Verbs, a set of audio lessons that dive deep into the many meanings of Spanish verbs and how native speakers use them in everyday conversational Spanish.